 After a few months of learning, practicing, and observing experienced members, I improved significantly — body language, tone of voice, and timing.
-I am better today than the day I started but i still need work on it.
+I am better today than the day I started, but I still need to work on it.
 Other members reported the same experience.

 Learning lasts a lifetime.

-Growth comes with self-understanding and development — we continue to engage in activities to improve ourselves, or career, or family/community.
+Growth comes with self-understanding and development — we continue to engage in activities to improve ourselves, our career, or our family/community.

 We take classes to brush our leadership skills, learn a new language, and practice assertiveness with colleagues and family members.
 And we get to know who we are, what we want, and where we are going — our feelings, behaviors, and thoughts.

-We read meaningful books, for example, Give and Take by Adam Grant, and engage in positive thinking — search for the good in all situations.
+For example, we read meaningful books, Give and Take by Adam Grant, and engage in positive thinking — search for the good in all situations.
 Importantly, we listen to others and observe others who know or experience more than us — engages with bright minds or “ big” people.

 The book of Proverbs 27:17 concludes, iron sharpens iron, so one person sharpens another.

-Also, it is essential to engage in something that directs you to the growth mindset, meaningful life, and a change you want to see in your community.
+It is also essential to engage in something that directs you to the growth mindset, meaningful life, and a change you want to see in your community.

-Stagnation keeps us waiting, makes us just feel OK, focuses our attention on what is wrong, and who wronged us.
+Stagnation keeps us waiting, makes us feel OK, focuses our attention on what is wrong and who wronged us.
 Our brain becomes inactive and rarely self-examines.